sph-mn/sph-web-publish/readme.md

 file-handlers: ((file-handler ...):pass ...)

-a file-handler is a vector best created with `swp-file-handler-new :: name match last path-f f -> vector`. for example, here the default handler for sxml
+a file-handler is a vector best created with `swp-file-handler-new :: name match last path-f f -> vector`.

+* name: a custom string
+* match: a string to match filename extensions, a list of strings to match multiple filename extensions, true to match all files or a procedure `string:path -> boolean`
+* last: true if no more handlers of the current pass should be used, false if more handlers should possibly match
+* path-f: a procedure for generating the full path a handler will write to. `swp-env string:relative-path -> false/string:target-path`
+* f: a file handler procedure `swp-env source-path target-path -> boolean`. all paths are full paths. if result is false, all processing is aborted

+for example, here the default handler for sxml
 ```
 (swp-file-handler-new "sxml" ".sxml" #t